Zhengzhou: Economy

 Zhengzhou, along with Xi'an, Chengdu, Chongqing and Wuhan, are some of the most economically important cities in inland China.
 Zhengzhou is the economic center of the province and the surrounding areas such as southeastern Shanxi and southwestern Shandong.
 Due to its strategic location in one of the most populous areas in the world (nearly 100 million people in Henan alone) and in China's railway, road and aviation transport networks, Zhengzhou is increasingly attracting domestic and international investment as well as migrants from other areas, transforming the city into one of the largest economic centers in China.
 In 2018, total GDP of Zhengzhou was ¥1020 billion, ranked 17th in China.
 And in 2021, total GDP was ¥1269.1 billion, ranked 16th in China.
+In the first half of 2026, the GDP of city was reached 777.27 billion RMB.

 Agriculture

 By the end of 2006, Zhengzhou had a total population of over 7 million, of which 2.88 million lived in rural areas.
 Its main products include apples, paulownia, tobacco, maize, cotton, and wheat.
 In addition, Zhengzhou also produces Yellow River carp, Zhengzhou watermelons, Xinzheng jujube, Xingyang dried persimmons, Guangwu Pomegranate and Zhongmu garlic, all of which are specialties that are rarely found outside the region.